FAQ

 Can I get recordings of the Speaker Presentations from past conferences?

 Yes!
-Recordings from the 2007, 2008, 2009, 2010, 2011 and 2012 conferences are now available in mp3 format on CD.
-All are available for purchase in our Conference Store.
+Recordings from the 2007, 2008, 2009, 2010, 2011, 2012 and 2013 conferences are now available in mp3 format.
+The recordings for 2014 – 2022 are in process and will be available soon.
+Recordings are available for purchase in our Conference Store.

 What does the conference fee cover?